microsoft/pxt-adafruit/docs/projects/wonder-woman-gauntlets.md

-# Legendary Gauntlets inspired by WONDER WOMAN 1984 &trade;
+# Legendary Gauntlets inspired by WONDER WOMAN 1984

 ![Wonder Woman Gauntlets](/static/cp/projects/wonder-woman-gauntlets/ww-bracers.jpg)

 ### ~ avatar avatar

-Make these Legendary Gauntlets, inspired by **WONDER WOMAN 1984 &trade;**.
+Make these Legendary Gauntlets, inspired by **WONDER WOMAN 1984**.

 ![Wonder Woman 1984 promo](/static/cp/projects/wonder-woman-gauntlets/movie-promo.png)

 The indestructible gauntlets that Wonder Woman wears to protect herself and others are symbols of empowerment and strength.
-Drawing inspiration from [WONDER WOMAN 1984 &trade;](https://www.wonderwomanfilm.com/), coming to theaters, learn how to make and code your own gauntlets that light up and are sound activated with the iconic arm cross.
+Drawing inspiration from [WONDER WOMAN 1984](https://www.wonderwomanfilm.com/), coming to theaters, learn how to make and code your own gauntlets that light up and are sound activated with the iconic arm cross.
 This activity requires the purchase of certain items and is suitable for new learners of all ages.

 ### ~